kiraoyd/Almost-Died-Today/JOURNAL.md

 Add a frontend to display data (build out index.html) Fix the get closest by date route to handle when there is noting found for the date requested

+### 8/8/2023

+Ok, time to get Auth inserted to this thing.
+First I'm going to finish this Post route, to make sure I can add the relevant info I need to my DB.

 ## Tracking my workflow step by step (some modifications for what I discovered later that should be done earlier)

 1.First things first, lets copy over the docker-compose.yaml for postgres, and change the DB password, username, and db name to "asteroid"